hbctraining/variant_analysis/lessons/07_variant_calling.md

 - The `##source=FilterMutectCalls` and `##source=Mutect2` lines give us a brief idea of the two software packages that have been run to create our VCF file, but these are not as in-depth as the `##GATKCommandLine` lines.

 ### Header Line

-The header line is a single line between the meta-information lines and the data lines that provies a brief desciption of each field in the following data lines.
+The header line is a single line between the meta-information lines and the data lines that provides a brief desciption of each field in the following data lines.
 The example header line looked like:

 ```
 #CHROM  POS ID  REF ALT QUAL  FILTER  INFO  FORMAT  syn3_normal     syn3_tumor